mzzzhunter/libracef/README.md

 # Libracef: A Tool for Building Agilent Library Files from .cef Files of Mass Hunter Unknown Analysis.

+## Introduction
+Libracef is a software tool that builds Agilent library files from .cef files of Mass Hunter unknown analysis.
+This tool is designed to simplify the process of creating library files for use in Agilent's Mass Hunter software.

 ## Table of Contents